-Key message of TGs (DEL 10.1-10.19)
+Summary of Topic Description Documents (DEL 10.1-10.20)

-To provide a structured overview from the perspective of different topics group, a summary table of topic groups is given below, with key messages including health domain, task classification, gold standard, input data type, testing/training dataset, data annotation, algorithm, evaluation, etc. It is from an overview perspective of developing AI4H model in corresponding use cases, specific information on benchmarking can be found in DEL 10: AI4H use cases: Topic description docs.
-Table 3 will be filled in the blanket in the later version.
+Similar to above, to provide a structured overview of different health domains considered in FG-AI4H, a summary table of all Topic Description Documents (TDD) is given below, with key messages including health domain, task classification, gold standard, input data type, testing/training dataset, data annotation, algorithm, evaluation, etc. These information listed below were obtained from a questionnaire to all TG drivers (https://forms.gle/3fYrm3SZSrNQu3eeA), seven TGs gave response and the remaining blank will be filled through a comprehensive review of all TDDs later.
+This table will be continuously updated in future activities of FG-AI4H.

 Table 3 – Key message of Topic Groups